HorizonUnix/FixRDAR4XR11/README.md

 # FixRDAR4XR11
 Fix RDAR issue when Dynamic Island is enabled on iPhone XR/11, from iOS 17.0 to 18.1.1

+([leminlimez](https://x.com/leminlimez) didn't give me any credit for discovering this method first and he's a fucking selfish btw)
 ### Pros (compared to MDC/KFD method)
 - This is applied permanently (does not disappear after a reboot or respring).